papercups-io/papercups/README.md

-# Maintenance Mode
+**:warning: Maintenance Mode**

-Papercups is in maintenance mode.
-Meaning there won't be major new features in the near future.
-We will still accept pull requests and conduct major bug fixes.
+> _Papercups is in maintenance mode.
+This means there won't be any major new features in the near future.
+We will still accept pull requests and conduct major bug fixes._

 # Papercups